fbpx

 By Matt Lalande in Car Accidents on February 09, 2022

-In the aftermath of a car accident, pedestrian accident or trucking accident, finding out the true cause of the incident is of utmost importance.
-Law enforcement will want to know whether or not the incident should be classified as an accident, as well as who to hold responsible for the event.
-Insurance companies will want a clear report of the findings before paying out any claims.
-Last, and certainly not least, the individuals involved in the accident and their families will want to understand what went wrong and how to avoid something similar from happening in the future.
+In the aftermath of a car accident, pedestrian accident, or trucking accident, discovering the true cause of the incident is often very important.
+Law enforcement will want to know whether or not it should be classified as an accident and who to hold responsible.
+Insurance companies will also want a clear report of the findings before paying out any claims.
+Lastly, the individuals involved in the accident and their families will want to understand what went wrong and how to avoid something similar from happening in the future.
+If all of this feels confusing, it never hurts to seek the guidance or advice of a car accident lawyer in Hamilton

-In order to provide analysts with as much data as possible regarding the moments before a car accident, the event data recorder (EDR) was invented.
+In order to provide the necessary parties with as much data as possible regarding the moments before a car accident, the event data recorder (EDR) was invented.
 More commonly known as a “black box”, EDRs are equipped on many modern vehicles, including planes, ships and cars.
-Although laws and regulations mandating the use of any kind of recording device change from country to country, many manufacturers themselves are in favour of these devices; since 2013, most new cars come equipped with an EDR.
+Although laws and regulations mandating the use of any kind of recording device change from country to country, many manufacturers themselves are in favour of these devices.
+Since 2013, most new cars have an EDR.

-Originally, the black box was designed to work in close conjunction with the airbag control module (ACM), the system in your car that controls the airbags: how and when they deploy.
-For this purpose, and in its original configuration, the black box would record information that was important towards assessing whether the airbags were functioning properly in the event of a crash, information such as how fast the car was moving, when airbags were deployed in relation to the time of impact, etc.
+Originally, the black box was designed to work in close conjunction with the airbag control module (ACM), the system in your car that controls how and when airbags are deployed.
+For this purpose, and in its original configuration, the black box would record information that was important for assessing whether the airbags were functioning properly in the event of a crash.
+This would include information such as how fast the car was moving, when the airbags were deployed in relation to the time of impact, etc.

 Over time, while the ACM continued to be developed as it was originally intended, manufacturers and policymakers found a new use for the black box.
-Not only did it become important to understand collisions from a technical standpoint, in order to save lives through better protection and prevention, but a need grew to be able to quantify what had happened during the event.
+Not only was it important to understand collisions from a technical standpoint to save lives through better protection and prevention, but a need grew to quantify what had happened during the event.

 Today, black boxes must follow strict regulations by governing bodies, such as the National Highway Traffic Safety Administration (NHTSA) in the United States and Transport Canada (TC).
 As of 2013, black boxes must be able to record information, including: